-Sector-specific scrutiny relates to the defence sector, in particular weapons, certain cryptographic as well as specific dual-use products.
+Sector-specific scrutiny relates to the defence sector, in particular weapons, and certain cryptographic products, as well as specific dual-use products.

-Cross-sectoral and sector specific scrutiny:
+Cross-sectoral and sector-specific scrutiny:

-- Phase I: two months - Phase II: additional four months
+- Phase I: two months - Phase II: additional four months.

-In complex cases, Phase II proceedings can be further extended by further four months.
+In complex cases, Phase II proceedings can be further extended by a further four months.
 An additional deadline extension is possible upon the parties' consent.
 The timeline is stopped if the Federal Ministry for Economic Affairs and Energy deems the submitted information to be incomplete or if the parties enter into remedy negotiations with the German government.

-Cross-sectoral scrutiny: Indirect or direct acquisition of at least 10% of the voting rights in a German Target by non-EU investors.
-For the industries which are not listed in the left column, a 25% threshold applies.
+Cross-sectoral scrutiny: Indirect or direct acquisition by non-EU investors of at least 10% of the voting rights in a German Target active in critical infrastructure, IT services, or the media, or 20% of the voting rights in a German Target active in any of the other industries, listed in the second and third bullet points in the left column.
+For the industries which are not listed in the left-hand column, a 25% threshold applies.